 New Year’s Day according to the old Japanese lunar calendar was around February 19th (it varied year to year); so Kisaragi was equivalent to March--time for plum blossoms--which ushered in the advent of spring.

 It is said in the old days that, people appreciated plum blossoms rather than cherry blossoms.
 Incidentally, Taiwan’s national flower happens to be the plum blossom.
-Every year, I make it a rule to visit my favorite places where I can take photographs of those blossoms.
-The following are from my album.
+The photo above was taken at Center Minami (south), northern Yokohama on February 5, 2020.
+Some of the photos taken in February from my album follow.

 On February 7, 2009, I went to “Soga Bairin” in Odawara, it’s famous for more than 35,000 plum trees spread over farm lands.
 There, plum fruits are produced for making pickles, jam or fruit liquors, among other things.

 The two photographs above were taken at “Jyoukeiji”, a Buddhist temple, near “Kakio” station on the Odakyu line on February 8, 2009.
 Jyoukeiji is also known for beautiful hydrangeas in June.

 Also on February 8, 2009, I went to “Jike” in Aoba-ku, Yokohama and took these photos.